Sainawj/zebraserv/README.md

 Restarting koha fixes the issue.

 This will fix the issue by checking zebraserv status the restarting it every time its off.
-Add this create a shell file as follows: sudo nano /usr/local/bin/check_zebra.sh
+Add this shell file as follows: sudo nano /usr/local/bin/check_zebra.sh
 Paste everything on check_zebra.sh file
 Save by  - clicking ctrl O and exit ctrl X